 - Unusual fatigue

-These symptoms can be more subtle than the obvious crushing chest pain often associated with heart attacks.
-Women may describe chest pain as pressure or a tightness.
-This may be because women tend to have blockages not only in their main arteries but also in the smaller arteries that supply blood to the heart — a condition called small vessel heart disease or microvascular disease.
+These symptoms may be vague and not as noticeable as the crushing chest pain often associated with heart attacks.
+This might be because women tend to have blockages not only in their main arteries but also in the smaller ones that supply blood to the heart — a condition called small vessel heart disease or coronary microvascular disease.

-Women tend to show up in emergency rooms after heart damage has already occurred because their symptoms are not those typically associated with a heart attack, and because women may downplay their symptoms.
-If you experience these symptoms or think you're having a heart attack, call for emergency medical help immediately.
+If you have symptoms of a heart attack or think you're having one, call for emergency medical help immediately.
 Don't drive yourself to the emergency room unless you have no other options.

 Heart disease risk factors for women

 Several traditional risk factors for coronary artery disease — such as high cholesterol, high blood pressure and obesity — affect both women and men.
 But other factors may play a bigger role in the development of heart disease in women.

 - Diabetes.
 Women with diabetes are more likely to develop heart disease than are men with diabetes.
 Also, because diabetes can change the way women feel pain, there's an increased risk of having a silent heart attack — without symptoms.

 - Emotional stress and depression.
 Stress and depression affect women's hearts more than men's.
 Depression may make it difficult to maintain a healthy lifestyle and follow recommended treatment for other health conditions.